department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/template-requirements.md

 Specs- not including the basic requirements on all LC pages:

-- Section headers (H2s, H3s, etc.)
+- Section headers (H2s, ~H3s, etc.~)
 - Wysiwyg answer block
 - Alert (can be enabled below intro text; and on body content)
 - React widget
-- TBD - Does the author create in the COPE FAQs interface, then pull into a 'page template' or create as a 'page'?
+- ~TBD - Does the author create in the COPE FAQs interface, then pull into a 'page template' or create as a 'page'?~ The question and answer texts are created in the COPE FAQs library.
+But the author creates the multiple FAQs page here from the template, like pulling in reusable alerts but q/a's from the FAQs library.
 - No images, videos, tables, subway maps, number callouts, etc.

 See FAQs COPE ticket: https://app.zenhub.com/workspaces/vft-59c95ae5fda7577a9b3184f8/issues/department-of-veterans-affairs/va.gov-team/6708